Skip to Content

 Easy Egyptian Recipes

 Egypt sits in a unique spot in the world.
 It’s the only African country with a direct link to the Middle East.
-Egypt shares a land border with Israel but is also just a short boat ride from Jordan and Saudi Arabia.
+Egypt shares a land border with Israel and Palestine but is also just a short boat ride from Jordan and Saudi Arabia.
 This cross-section of the world makes for some very interesting cuisine.
-While staples like rice, figs, bread, fava beans, and cucumbers are nearly always on the menu, Egyptian food has seen it’s fair share of influence from nearby countries.
-Persian, Lebanese, and Syrian influence are on display on both home tables and restaurants.
+While staples like rice, figs, bread, fava beans, and cucumbers are nearly always on the menu, Egyptian food has seen its fair share of influence from nearby countries.
+Persian, Lebanese, and Syrian influences are on display on both home tables and restaurants.

 wandering wagars in Giza Egypt